 - Inomas Jetterson HS has countywide boundaries.
-Effective SY 2023-24, a new Region 6 was created.
 Effective SY 2023-24, Annandale HS was reassigned from Region 2 to the new Region 6.
 Effective SY 2023-24, Hayfield HS and Lewis HS were reassigned from Region 3 to the new Region 6.
-Effective SY 2023-24, Thomas Jetferson HS reports to the Chief of Schools and is located in the new Region 6.
-Nontraditional school capacity is based on the school's overall membership and is included on this map due to the grade levels served at the location.
+Effective SY 2023-24, Thomas Jefferson HS reports to the Chief of Schools and is located in the new Region 6.
+Effective SY 2023-24, Thomas Jefferson HS reports to the Chief of Schools and is located in the new Region 6.
+Nontraditional school capacity is based on the school's overall membership and is included on this map due to the theoretic terror terror between the school school capacity is based on the school's overall membership and is included on this map due to the terror between te - the grade levels served at the location.